kontent-ai/sample-app-net/README.md

 ## APPLICATION SETUP

-1. Copy the Project ID from the https://app.kenticocloud.com (more here: https://kenticocloud.com/docs#getting-project-id )
+1. Copy the Project ID from the https://app.kenticocloud.com.
+More details about getting Project ID: https://kenticocloud.com/docs#getting-project-id .
 2. Insert the Project ID to the value of the ProjectId application setting in the Web.config file.
 3. Run the application.

 ## PREVIEW CONTENT

 1. To preview the unpublished content you need to provide the Preview API key to the application.
-2. Copy the Preview API key from the https://app.kenticocloud.com (more here: https://kenticocloud.com/docs#previewing-unpublished-content-using-deliver-api )
+2. Copy the Preview API key from the https://app.kenticocloud.com.
+For more details, please read: https://kenticocloud.com/docs#previewing-unpublished-content-using-deliver-api
 3. Insert the Preview API key to the string value of the PreviewToken application setting in the Web.config file.
 4. Run the application.